antongorodezkiy/wp-yadisk-files/readme.txt

 1. Upload `wp-yadisk-files` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Set login and password settings on Yadisk Files settings page
+1. Set Yandex login and password settings on Yadisk Files settings page

 =To use the plugin=